aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/masterslidecollection/addclone/_index.md

 ### Examples

-The following example shows how to clone at specific position in another PowerPoint Presentation.
+The following example shows how to clone master slide in another PowerPoint Presentation.

 ```csharp
 [C#]